 Going through a separation or divorce is never easy, and it’s even worse when an ex is a narcissist.
 Because narcissists often initially come across as model citizens, often even charming, the spouse of a narcissist might not have initially picked up on the narcissism.
 Slowly, though, the façade melts away to reveal a person who believes the world revolves around him or her.
 They may accuse their spouse of preventing them from fulfilling their dreams, or claim that he/she controlled and manipulated every aspect of their life.
 While a divorce might have been the best thing, it likely only brought out the worst in a narcissistic ex.

 At Gelman & Associates, we often help clients who find themselves in a challenging situation with a narcissistic ex or soon-to-be ex.
-Our team of experienced and compassionate family lawyers has helped numerous clients who are leaving challenging situations.
+Our team of experienced and compassionate family lawyers who deal with narcissists has helped numerous clients who are leaving challenging situations.
 We regularly provide forward-thinking legal advice.
 We are not afraid to get tough in negotiations or in court, if necessary.

 Some Tips for Dealing with a Narcissistic Ex

 “Keep your friends close and your enemies closer” is a commonly uttered phrase.
 The same approach applies to a narcissistic ex.
 Narcissists often like to portray themselves as the victim, which puts their spouse in the position of villain.
 Spouses of narcissists must also know that logic holds no value for someone who will completely ignore reason to get their own way.
 It won’t matter how facts are presented if they don’t work for the narcissist’s agenda.